 Romeoville Christian Academy has been a staple of the community since 1972.
 RCA is a place where you will find a special place with teachers who love their students and who have a unique way to make school challenging yet fun.
 You'll find a group of students with different cultures and interests, but a unity of friendship around God's Word.
 Be a part of a great school family!

 Romeoville Christian Academy is a ministry owned and under the direction of Bible Baptist Church and reserves the privilege of setting and maintaining its own standards of conduct, dress, cleanliness, and scholarship.
-WE ARE A DISTINCTLY CHRISTIAN SCHOOL FOR DISTINCTLY CHRISTIAN YOUNG PEOPLE FROM DISTINCTLY CHRISTIAN FAMILIES.
+We are a distinctly Christian school.

 THE BIBLE - We believe in the inspiration of the Bible by which we mean that God the Holy Spirit so moved upon the writers of scripture that what they wrote was verbally and plenarily the Word of God without error.
 Therefore, the sixty-six books of the Bible are the final authority for our faith and practice.
 (II Timothy 3:16, II Peter 1:20-21)